Several snow and ice alerts issued as cold snap hits Ireland this weekend

 A status yellow snow-ice warning is in place for all counties in Leinster and Connacht, as well as Cavan, Donegal, Monaghan, and Waterford for 24 hours from 5pm on Saturday.

-A status yellow rain and snow warning is in place for Cork and Kerry from 1pm on Saturday until 5pm on Sunday.
+A status yellow rain and snow warning is in place for Cork and Kerry from 1pm on Saturday and will upgrade to an orange-level alert from 5pm on Saturday until 5pm on Sunday.

 Forecasters have said that depending on snow accumulations on Monday, schools could remain closed as the sub-zero temperatures stretch into next week.